jediscript/php-nginx-postgres-docker/README.md

 3. Access [localhost](http://localhost:8080) in your browser to see if your Lumen app is running.

 > **Tip:** create a fresh Lumen app using instructions [here](https://lumen.laravel.com/docs/5.6#installing-lumen) for new projects

+### Database Management
+- Using [Adminer](https://www.adminer.org/) as a tool to manage the PostgreSQL database
+- Use the default credentials (can be changed) found in `./docker-compose.yml` to connect

 ### Contributing